Would you like to start your first project that includes the generation of a high-quality reference genome?

 II.
 The grant has already been written but you are unsure of the content of the reference genome generation section?

-The expertise of the ERGA's members can assist you in this endeavor.
-Upon request, we will conduct a brief review of the genomic section of your grant proposal in order to determine its feasibility.
+The expertise of the ERGA's Committees can assist you in this endeavour.
+Upon request, we will conduct a brief review of the genomic section of your grant proposal to help ensure it is of a high standard.

 Check the current status of the reference genome for the species you wish to sequence